 - The School of Data Science periodically puts out a Call for Proposals.
-Prospective project sponsors submit official proposals, vetted by the SDS Associate Director for Research Development.
+Prospective project sponsors submit official proposals, vetted by the Associate Director for Research Development, Capstone Director, and faculty.

 - Sponsors present their projects to students at “Pitch Day” during Semester 4, where students have the opportunity to ask questions.

 - Students individually rank their top project choices.
 An algorithm sorts students into capstone groups of approximately 3 to 4 students per group.